Home » News & Updates » Protection Orders

 Introduction to Protection Orders

-If you are in a situation where a protection order of some type is necessary, watch this new KCLL video to learn about:
+If you are in a situation where a protection order of some type is necessary, join Ross Zimmerman from the King County Law Library, Angela Rogness from the Protection Order Advocacy Program, and Susie Harris and Ivan Sandoval from King County Superior Court to learn more about:

 • the various types of protection orders and what they do